 a calm atmosphere, where children can relax ready for the day ahead.

 respect for any dietary, religious or medical requirements

 Children attending Breakfast Club are expected to behave according to the expectations set out in the School Behaviour Policy.
 The school places an emphasis on promoting positive behaviour.
 The staff expect children to co-operate well with other children and respond appropriately to requests made regarding behaviour.

 There are two experienced Breakfast Club leaders; both have an enhanced DBS, training in Food Hygiene and are trained First Aiders.

 EYFS and Key Stage 1 children will be escorted to their classroom after Breakfast Club, ready for registration.

 Children will be served a choice of foods, including cereals, beans, toast, crumpets, fruit, yoghurts, milk and fresh fruit juice.

-At present, Breakfast Club costs just £2.00 per day.
-There is no need to book a place.
+At present, Breakfast Club costs just £2.00 per day and pre-booking is essential.
 Children can arrive between 8.00am and 8.45am.
-They should enter through the pupil entry gate and use the Key Stage 2 door to enter the building.
-Breakfast Club is held in the school hall and children should make their way there and register to Mrs Lowrey.
+They should enter through the Nursery entry gate and use the Key Stage 2 door to enter the building.
+Breakfast Club is held in the school hall and children should make their way there and register to the leaders.